Best Time to Visit Seoul: When to Go & Weather Guide

 What to wear in spring

 Even with the milder temperatures, you’ll want to keep some warmer outerwear or mid-layers handy.
 The possibility of cooler temperatures still lingers in spring.
 Pair a comfortable fleece jacket with a waterproof jacket or softshell jacket.
-It’s a great combo when the spring weather conditions aren’t co-operating.
+It’s a great combo when the spring weather conditions aren’t cooperating.

-Spring is a great time to enjoy the best hiking in Seoul, like Namsan, or to tackle farther-flung trails on one of the most popular day trips from Seoul.
+Spring is a great time to enjoy hiking in Seoul, like Namsan, or to tackle farther-flung trails on one of the most popular day trips from Seoul.
 Either way, I’d recommend taking along a solid pair of waterproof hiking shoes.
 It holds especially true in March when the melting snow leaves behind plenty of puddles.

 Summer